 LGBTQIA PRIDE MONTH

-Throughout June, Pride Month rallying the Stonewall riots in Manhattan in 1969.
+Throughout June, Pride Month commemorates the Stonewall riots in Manhattan in 1969 and rallies support for the LGBTQIA community.

 Communities across the country hold parades, workshops, celebrations, and concerts.
 Marches for civil rights and awareness take place.